 The parent entity leases office premises in Sydney, Australia which from January 2015 were renewed on a month-to-month basis.
 It previously leased this property on a longer term basis.
+This lease was cancelled in July 2018.

-2017 2016
+2018 2017

 \$ \$

 Commitments for minimum lease payments in relation to non-cancellable operating leases are payable as follows:

 Within one year - -

 Later than one year but not later than five years -

 - -

-24 Share-based payments
+21 Share-based payments